opencord/voltha-go/quickstart.md

 ```

 The steps below generate the needed docker images and the Docker build system sets up the Go environment within a container image.
 Build Go docker images, rw_core being whats most needed for now.
-This should work without setting up a golang environment:
+This should work without setting up a golang environment.
+This also builds needed ofagent and cli docker images:
 ```sh
 export DOCKER_TAG=latest
 cd ~/source/voltha-go